state-of-the-art/BlendNet/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### Is your feature request related to a problem?
 Please describe.
+If it's a question - it's better to ask here: https://gitter.im/state-of-the-art/BlendNet

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 ### Describe the solution you'd like